Skip to content

 Extending OWAMcap

-Custom Message Types
+Custom Message Types:

 Need to store domain-specific data beyond standard desktop interactions?
 OWAMcap supports custom message types for sensors, gaming, robotics, and more.